ericlow/YouTubeToolsAgent/README.md

 ````

 ## TODO
-* reformat the text to indicate when the chat agent is thinking, using tools, and it's final response
 * expose the prompts in a config file so they can more easily be edited
 * select Claude model from a single config
+* use the Claude stream interface to provide more frequent responses to the user, instead of all at once
+* ChatSession is not symmetric.
+ChatMessages are input, but anthropic messages are returned.